iem-projects/pd-iemrtp/README.txt

 RTCP
 ====
-the "Real Time Control Protocol" is used to monitor an RTP-connection [unpackRTCP] decodes an RTCP-package into Pd-messages.
+the "RTP Control Protocol" is used to monitor an RTP-connection [unpackRTCP] decodes an RTCP-package into Pd-messages.
 [packRTCP] synthesizes RTCP-packages from Pd-messages.